dpieroux/ProjectEuler/challenges/euler-5.md

          2. While $q \le ⌊n/p⌋$: $q \leftarrow q p$.
       2. Update $s \leftarrow sq$.
       3. Loop back to 2.
+   3. Otherwise, the algorithm ends.

-   3. Otherwise, the solution is $s$.
+At the completion of the algorithm, the solution is $s$.

 ## Discussion